FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Write your own shell file to use your favorite of these TTS engines to have your Pi greet you by name.**\*\* (This shell file should be saved to your own repo for this lab.)

+The script 'name.sh' can be found in the scripts folder of this repo: https://github.com/rohangreddy/Interactive-Lab-Hub/blob/Fall2021/Lab%203/scripts/name.sh

 Bonus: If this topic is very exciting to you, you can try out this new TTS system we recently learned about: https://github.com/rhasspy/larynx

 ### Speech to Text